 Don’t get me wrong, sometimes dogs are simply genetically predisposed to conditions like anxiety.
 Generally however it is more a case that their basic instinctual needs are not being met, an aversive event in their life has generated their responses in the past or the present situation, a lack of socialisation, or their behaviour has been reinforced by owners.

-So before a dog is relegated to the ‘too hard’ or ‘too stupid’ basket to fix, and continues to get punished for their behaviour or put onto anxiety medication, I would implore all dog owners to assess and ensure their dog is in fact provided with the right levels of environmental enrichment to meet their individual needs.
+So before a dog is relegated to the ‘too hard’ or ‘too stupid’ basket to fix, and continues to get punished for their behaviour, I would implore all dog owners to assess and ensure their dog is in fact provided with the right levels of environmental enrichment to meet their individual needs.
 Particularly, for dogs that are left alone all day whilst their family is out at work.

 Our dogs provide us with so much love, devotion and companionship that they deserve to have their most basic needs met.
 Yet sadly still so many aren’t.